chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 * Open a web browser on your local computer and go to the following web address to view the Prometheus management interface.

 http:<ip_addr>:9090
 * Replace <ip_addr> with the static IP address of your EC2 instance.
-You should see a dashboard similar to the following example.
+You should see a dashboard.
-* TODO: Add Screenshot

 The Prometheus dashboard
 * In the main menu, choose the Status dropdown and select Targets.